mendix/MxPushNotifications/README.md

 - Android 4.0 and newer
 - iOS 7.0 and newer

-## Limitations
+## Limitations and known issues

-This project assumes that the mobile app and the "back-end" part will be co-located in the same application.
+### This project assumes that the mobile app and the "back-end" part will be co-located in the same application.

-At this moment this project does not support:
+### At this moment this project does not support:
 - Offline hybrid mobile
 - Anonymous access
 - Multiple devices per user

+### "Error parsing JSON" when sending GCM messages
+- This is a known issue (issue #16).
+We will address it in a next release.
+- Please note that viewing pages which include the Push Notifications widget within the browser (with a non-mobile layout) will prevent the page from being loaded correctly; we are aware of this issue and will provide a solution in the future.

 ## Contributing